 Revised Development Proposal Guidance has also been developed in this way and will be published in the near future.

-Area Planning Communication Strategy
+Area Planning Communications Strategy

 The Northern Ireland Audit Office published a Value for Money report in June 2015 - “Sustainability of Schools” which contained eight recommendations on Area Planning related matters.
 Recommendation six stated:-

-“The Sustainable Schools Policy and the Area Planning Process lack a communication strategy.
+“The Sustainable Schools Policy and the Area Planning Process lack a communications strategy.
 This is vital in a programme of this nature.
 We recommend that the Department develops a strategy to better communicate the aims of the Sustainable Schools Policy and the Area Planning Process to the wider public and elected representatives”.

-The Department accepted this recommendation and has developed a specific Communication Strategy to act as a framework to guide all external stakeholder and internal Department staff communications on the implementation of the Sustainable Schools Policy through the Area Planning Process.
+The Department accepted this recommendation and has developed a specific Communications Strategy to act as a framework to guide all external stakeholder and internal Department staff communications on the implementation of the Sustainable Schools Policy through the Area Planning Process.

-Those organisations with statutory and or advisory roles in Area Planning namely the Education Authority, the Council for Catholic Maintained Schools, the Northern Ireland Council for Integrated Education, Comhairle na Gaelscolaíochta, Controlled Schools Support Council, the Governing Bodies Association and in due course, the Catholic Schools’ Trustee Service are expected to support and link into the Department’s Communication Strategy and report on these through the Area Planning Governance Structures.
+Those organisations with statutory and or advisory roles in Area Planning namely the Education Authority, the Council for Catholic Maintained Schools, the Northern Ireland Council for Integrated Education, Comhairle na Gaelscolaíochta, Controlled Schools Support Council, the Governing Bodies Association and in due course, the Catholic Schools’ Trustee Service are expected to support and link into the Department’s Communications Strategy and report on these through the Area Planning Governance Structures.